-Gambella, October 13 , 2016 (GMN) - Its dwellers and other frequent visitors witness that Gambella town is growing day-by-day.
-Road networks are relatively increasing, In fact, the most abundant mode of transportation, Chinese made Bajaj, has hard time to move, particularity on the pavement in front of the town's post office.
+Gambella, October 13, 2016 (GMN) - Its dwellers and other frequent visitors witness that Gambella town is growing day by day.
+Road networks are relatively increasing, In fact, the most abundant mode of transportation, Chinese-made Bajaj, has a hard time moving, particularly on the pavement in front of the town's post office.

 Part of the paved road has been turned into a wide hole.
-Similar damages on the roads are common in most places, persuading you to question the existence of pertinent body to mend them.
+Similar damages on the roads are common in most places, persuading you to question the existence of pertinent bodies to mend them.
 Full-grown palm trees, lining up by the roadsides, have graced the town.
 Lime in most of the towns of Ethiopia, Gambella's roads are comfortable for cycling.
 The roads are clean.
-In most busy places, you can see several huge billboards installed adjacent to the roads, targeted to bring attitudinal change towards the use of condoms and male circumcision, which otherwise are considered as taboo by the local people.
-Various researches have shown that sexual transmission of HIV from female to male is reduced by up to 60 per cent if the male partner is circumcised.
+In most busy places, you can see several huge billboards installed adjacent to the roads, targeted to bring an attitudinal change towards the use of condoms and male circumcision, which otherwise are considered taboo by the local people.
+Various types of research have shown that sexual transmission of HIV from female to male is reduced by up to 60 percent if the male partner is circumcised.

-The town enjoys a twenty-four hour electricity and as a result streetlights are available in major roads.
-Meanwhile, it is a sad to hear town residents talking about water shortage in the town.
-In fact it reminds me the Amharic proverb Ye'abbyin lej wuha temaw literally meaning the 'son of Blue Nile is thirsty'.
+The town enjoys twenty-four-hour electricity and as a result, streetlights are available on major roads.
+Meanwhile, it is sad to hear town residents talking about water shortage in the town.
+In fact, it reminds me of the Amharic proverb Ye'abbyin lej wuha temaw literally meaning the 'son of Blue Nile is thirsty'.
 This is a typical example showing the fact that poverty in Ethiopia is unjustified.
 Look, River Baro roaming free cutting the town into two.
 Gilo and Alwero are not far from the town and underground water is also available.
-But the town residents have been hit by shortage of water.
+But the town residents have been hit by a shortage of water.
 As they say, in Ethiopia every resource is around us, but we have not fully tapped into it and that is why poverty here is unjustified.
 Some hotels and guest houses are also unable to get water.
-In the guest house where my friends and I booked, we were provided with twenty-five liter jerrycan of water per a day collected from Baro River.
-All my colleagues refused to wash their body with it.
-I washed my body with the water, actually nothing has happened to me till now.
-Most local people use Baro River for bathing.
-For a new visitor it is not advisable to either swim or wash in River Baro, because there are dangerous crocodiles.
+In the guest house where my friends and I booked, we were provided with a twenty-five-liter jerrycan of water per day collected from Openo/Baro River.
+All my colleagues refused to wash their bodies with it.
+I washed my body with the water, actually, nothing has happened to me till now.
+Most local people use Openo/Baro River for bathing.
+For a new visitor, it is not advisable to either swim or washes in River Baro, because there are dangerous crocodiles.
 The locals can easily identify the presence of crocodiles around.
-They say, the upper layer of the water forms a V-shape when the crocodiles swim to hunt a prey and they leave the river immediately.
-Anyone can enjoy watching the naked youngsters swimming and taking bath in the River leaning on the iron bars of the second largest bridge in Ethiopia stretched over Baro River.
-You can have a free bath, men and women take bath side by side, both naked.
+They say the upper layer of the water forms a V-shape when the crocodiles swim to hunt prey and they leave the river immediately.
+Anyone can enjoy watching the naked youngsters swimming and taking bath in the River leaning on the iron bars of the second largest bridge in Ethiopia stretched over Openo/Baro River.
+You can have a free bath, men and women take a bath side by side, both naked.
 Here you can vividly realize taboo is a relative term.
-Other infrastructural facilities like tele-communication, bank and the likes are available.
-But, for the town administrators need to think of interconnecting the town with more road networks as well as mending the existing ones.
+Other infrastructural facilities like telecommunications, banks, and the like are available.
+But, the town administrators need to think of interconnecting the town with more road networks as well as mending the existing ones.

 Night time in Gambella

 Commercial sex is very common.
-The region's HIV Prevention and Control Office said they even tried to take some commercial sex workers to prison as a means to lessen their numbers which they (officials) later have realized that such act is against human right.
+The region's HIV Prevention and Control Office said they even tried to take some commercial sex workers to prison as a means to lessen their numbers but they (officials) later realized that such an act is against human rights.

 Free Zone - a gangrene for the town

-If the youngsters may not like to give a party, they prefer to go out to the night clubs of the town.
+If the youngsters may not like to give a party, they prefer to go out to the nightclubs in the town.
 There are various clubs in the town.
-But the grand one is ‘Free Zone’.
-Do not expect a standard dance floor, light and so on.
-It is wide warehouse full of youngsters up to its neck.
-The Disc Jockey plays hot African music and male and female youngsters, not older than seventeen, perform their sexy dances taking countless of bottles of beer and finally....
-Series of questions flood to your mind as you see these youngsters.
+But the grand one is ‘Free Zone.
+Do not expect a standard dance floor, light, and so on.
+It is a wide warehouse full of youngsters up to its neck.
+The Disc Jockey plays hot African music and male and female youngsters, not older than seventeen, perform their sexy dances taking countless bottles of beer, and finally...
+A Series of questions flood your mind as you see these youngsters.
 How do they get money?
 Do their parents know their whereabouts?
 What does the regional administration do about this?
-According to a source who told me about the night club, some of the girls in the club are commercial sex workers, but most of the youngsters are school girls and boys who come to chill-out.
-The source also witnessed that sex without condom and with multi partners is common there.
+According to a source who told me about the nightclub, some of the girls in the club are commercial sex workers, but most of the youngsters are school girls and boys who come to chill out.
+The source also witnessed that sex without a condom and with multi partners is common there.

-If you have decided to enjoy the night, please go to Andnet hotel, it serves you not only foods and drinks but a display of paints in every walls of the hotel.
+If you have decided to enjoy the night, please go to Andnet hotel, it serves you not only food and drinks but a display of paints on every wall of the hotel.
 And please read one of the famous humor of Mesfin Habtemariam's Ye'bunabet sealoch.
-At one corner you can see a biker zebra riding to escape from a lion but unluckily it could not escape from the lion-it looks like the lion is saying “late alone your legs motor bike cannot rescue you”.
-On another corner is displayed a fairy naked lady with more than six wings dip in a river but, it is hard to interpret this paint.
-When you gaze at the other corner, you will see a 'stilt walking' lion coming close to a giraffe, may be to kiss her on the lips.
-The paints are amateur‘s works.
+At one corner you can see a biker zebra riding to escape from a lion but unluckily it could not escape from the lion-it looks like the lion is saying “late alone your legs motorbike cannot rescue you”.
+On another corner is displayed a fairy naked lady with more than six wings dipping in a river but, it is hard to interpret this painting.
+When you gaze at the other corner, you will see a 'stilt walking' lion coming close to a giraffe, maybe to kiss her on the lips.
+The paints are amateur works.
 But, if you are lonely they help you not to feel it.
 There is a lot more to visit in Gambella, but our while ended and we flew back to Addis.